Pakshal888/SMARTCONTACTMANAGER/README.md

 # SmartContactManager
-Java SpringBoot Application to smartly manage your personal contacs on cloud.
+Java SpringBoot Web Application to smartly manage your personal contacs on cloud.